stuffmattdoes/how-to-code-web/README.md

 &nbsp;

 Whatever your situation is, you've found the right teacher.
 My name is Matthew Morrison, and I'll be your guide to demystifying and learning the skillset of web development that will transform your professional life forever. ***Right now is a FANTASTIC time to be a web developer***.
-Through the genius invention of computers and the digital universe, web developers have the potential tp reach milions and millions of people around the world and ***EARN a luxurious living in doing so***.
+Through the genius invention of computers and the digital universe, web developers have the potential to reach milions and millions of people around the world and ***EARN a luxurious living in doing so***.
 I will help you see that ***this skillset is TOTALLY ACCESSIBLE to you right now***, even if you have never once touched a line of code before.
 What I'll need from you is to put in the work.

 ### Are you ready?
 Let's GO!
 &nbsp;

 ## Beginner Web Development:
-### Bulding a Resume Web App
+### Building a Resume Web App
 Your web-development journey begins with an introduction to the web that will get you moving quickly into coding.
 We'll not only learn the basics of web development, but we will apply them into building a simple interactive web app of our very own resume!

 1. [Web Development](#) ***(coming soon)***